Having a rabbit put to sleep because of old age or ill-health is a very difficult decision to make and should not be taken lightly.

 Talking to someone can help enormously and can also initiate the healing process.
 It often reduces the pain and guilt felt after the loss of a rabbit.

-If you are facing the difficult decision to have your rabbit put to sleep or have recently lost or had to face parting with a rabbit under circumstances, the following organisations provide a wealth of information and support.
+If you are facing the difficult decision to have your rabbit put to sleep or have recently lost or had to face parting with a rabbit under difficult circumstances, the following organisations provide a wealth of information and support.

 The Ralph Site is a not-for-profit website that provides support to companion owners around the loss of a beloved companion.